-The Data Science Journal was relaunched in 2014 in partnership with Ubiquity Press.
-For more information about the Data Science Journal, to submit an article or to get involved please visit the Data Science Journal website with Ubiquity Press: http://datascience.codata.org/
+The Data Science Journal (ISSN: 1683-1470) was founded in 2002, relaunched in 2014 in partnership with Ubiquity Press, and celebrated 20 years of publication in 2022.
+For more information about the Data Science Journal, to submit an article or to get involved as a reviewer, please visit the Data Science Journal website: https://datascience.codata.org/.

 Talk of a ‘data revolution’ is not hyperbole.
 Recent decades have seen an unprecedented explosion in the human capacity to acquire, store and manipulate data and information.
 It is a world historical event involving a revolution in knowledge creation, communication and utilisation as profound as and more pervasive than that associated with Gutenberg’s invention of the printing press.
 These developments involve profound transformations in the conduct of research.
 They raise issues that affect science policy, the conduct and methods of research and the data systems, standards and infrastructure that are integral to research.
 The evidence-based study of these things is Data Science.